Abstract:

 –1 GA

 3 seed soaking effectively mitigates salt-induced phytotoxicity and promotes alfalfa seedling growth, with superior efficacy under low-to-moderate salt stress compared to severe stress conditions.
-These findings provide both theoretical foundations and practical guidance for improving alfalfa cultivation efficiency in saline-alkali regions.
+These findings provide both a theoretical foundation and practical guidance for improving alfalfa cultivation efficiency in saline-alkali regions.